fuzziqersoftware/resource_dasm/README.md

 * DataCodecs/Codecs.hh: Decompressors and compressors for some common and custom data formats
 * Emulators/M68KEmulator.hh: 68000 CPU emulator and disassembler
 * Emulators/PPC32Emulator.hh: PowerPC CPU emulator, assembler, and disassembler
+* Emulators/SH4Emulator.hh: SuperH-4 assembler and disassembler (not actually an emulator yet)
-* Emulators/X86Emulator.hh: x86 CPU emulator and disassembler
+* Emulators/X86Emulator.hh: x86 CPU emulator, assembler, and disassembler
 * ExecutableFormats/...: Parsers for various executable formats
 * IndexFormats/Formats.hh: Parsers and serializers for various resource archive formats
 * Lookups.hh: Indexes of some constant values used in multiple resource types